MindWorkAI/AI-Studio/README.md

 ## News
 Things we are currently working on:

+- Since November 2024: Work on RAG (integration of your data and files) has begun.
+We will support the integration of local and external data sources.
+We need to implement the following runtime (Rust) and app (.NET) steps:

+  - Runtime: Restructuring the code into meaningful modules
+  - App: Metadata for providers (which provider offers embeddings?)
+  - App: Management of data sources (local data)
+  - Runtime: Integration of the vector database [LanceDB](https://github.com/lancedb/lancedb)
+  - Runtime: Extract data from txt / md / pdf / docx / xlsx files
+  - App: Define an interface for the integration of RAG processes in chats
+  - Define the [External Data API (EDI)](https://github.com/MindWorkAI/EDI) as a contract for integrating arbitrary external data (PR [#1](https://github.com/MindWorkAI/EDI/pull/1))
+  - App: Implement the process control of vectorizing local data
+  - App: Integrate data sources in chats
+  - App: Management of data sources (external data via [EDI](https://github.com/MindWorkAI/EDI))

 - Since September 2024: Experiments have been started on how we can work on long texts with AI Studio.
 Let's say you want to write a fantasy novel or create a complex project proposal and use LLM for support.
 The initial experiments were promising, but not yet satisfactory.
 We are testing further approaches until a satisfactory solution is found.
 Related PR: [#167](https://github.com/MindWorkAI/AI-Studio/pull/167).